Soumyabrataop/gemini-python-api/README.md

 # Gemini Chat API

 > [!NOTE]
-> This API faces some challenges since its not upgraded for the latest gemini-3.0-pro-preview and nanobanana-02-pro models.
-The inference time is quite slow too due to firefox.
-We have taken care of it in the next upcoming version.
-In order to avail yourself a copy of the next version, we earnestly request you to join our [Telegram channel](https://t.me/apparely).
-If you still insist on using this version, you are free to do so.
+> **Looking for the latest features?**
+> Active development has shifted to the upcoming version.
+To get early access and updates on the next release, reach out via [Telegram](https://t.me/apparely).
+You are welcome to continue using this legacy version, but please note that it will not receive regular updates.
+Check the Releases tab for stable builds.

 **Turn Google Gemini into your personal API!** This tool lets you chat with Google's Gemini AI through a simple web interface or programming code, without needing Google's official API keys.